Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 The oldest existing rules for the game were drawn up for a match between the 2nd Duke and a neighbour

-Join us this World Health Day for drop in talks with health experts, as well as interactive demonstrations led by Movement Experts.
+Join us this World Health Day for drop in talks with health experts, as well as interactive demonstrations led by movement experts.

-Join us this World Health Day for drop in talks with health experts, as well as interactive demonstrations led by Movement Experts.
+Join us this World Health Day for drop in talks with health experts, as well as interactive demonstrations led by movement experts.

 Celebrate World Health Day with an immersive wellness experience at Goodwood Health Club.
 Throughout the day we’re hosting a variety of classes, you’re welcome to join as many or as few as you like.

-Your day begins with an empowering demonstration class about Why Women Should Lift, followed by a session on women's health led by Goodwood specialists and the MB Medical Solutions.
+Your day begins with an empowering demonstration class about Why Women Should Lift, followed by a session on women's health led by Goodwood specialists and MB Medical Solutions.

 Just before miday, there will be an energising motor‑skills boxing class, before exploring the theme of staying Young at Heart in a dedicated health discussion.